moneerrifai/emma-rifai/content/pages/research.md

       Iowa, Iowa City, Iowa

-      *   2016: “Fashioning Identities:New Relationships with Fashion and
-      Modesty in Turkey,” Doing the Body in the 21st Century Conference, University of Pittsburgh, Pittsburgh, Pennsylvania
+      *   2016: “Fashioning Identities: New Relationships with Fashion and Modesty in Turkey,” Doing the Body in the 21st Century Conference, University of Pittsburgh, Pittsburgh, Pennsylvania

       *   2008: “The Body’s Iron Cage and Its Relationship to the Protestant Ethic,” Annual Upper Midwest Meeting of the American Academy of Religion, St. Paul, Minnesota

-      *   2007: “From California to Calcutta:Spreading the White-Western
-      Devotion to Female Thinness—A Feminist Post-Colonial Analysis,” Annual Meeting of the American Academy of Religion, San Diego, California
+      *   2007: “From California to Calcutta: Spreading the White-Western Devotion to Female Thinness—A Feminist Post-Colonial Analysis,” Annual Meeting of the American Academy of Religion, San Diego, California

       ##### Colloquia